2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

 Now is a great time to start thinking about the kinds of agribusiness marketing strategies that will help you stage a 2021 comeback (or take you to the next level if you've done well this year).

 The specifics are going to vary from company to company.
 If you’re a retailer, you’re probably going to have very different objectives than a seed or crop protection company (and vice versa).

-Here are a few examples of the benefits of data as applied to agribusiness marketing strategies:
+Here are a few examples of the benefits that solid marketing data can give you:

 - Growing your overall market share among your current ideal buyer personas

 - Increasing wallet share among your current customers, either with new products you’re taking to market, or through upselling

 - Expanding your footprint into new markets and segments of farmers, whether that be geographically or demographically

 In fact, the applications of data are just as diverse as they are powerful.

 A targeted agribusiness marketing strategy will be the fastest and most profitable way to get you to your goals.
 Here are some tips to help take your agribusiness to a new level in 2021.